lucifron28/lucifron28/README.md

 ## 💻 What I'm Working On

-- 🌱 Currently deepening my knowledge in **SQL**, **JavaScript**, and **Flask**.
-- 📚 Currently doing CS50 web course.
-- 💡 Planning my upcoming **capstone project** focused on solving issues in local health centers.
+- CS50 Web course - (In progress).
+- Coursera Meta Backend Developer Specialization - (In progress).

 ## 🌟 My Interests

-- **Backend Development**: I'm honing my skills in building robust backend systems using Python, Flask, and exploring PHP.
+- **Backend Development**: I'm honing my skills in building robust backend systems using Python, Flask, and currently learning Django.
-- **Cybersecurity**: I enjoy participating in CTF competitions and staying updated on the latest security trends.
 - **Web Development**: I've been working on various projects involving **HTML**, **CSS**, **Bootstrap**, and **JavaScript**.
 - **Networking**: I'm currently learning on how to build and manage secure, scalable networks.